zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ```

 IoFilter will handle low level stream, for example encode decode while handler will handle high level message.
-MINA has provided several Acceptor or and Filter for developer, so that we can pick up what we need and focus on business logic.
+MINA has provided several Acceptors or and Filters for developer, so that we can pick up what we need and focus on business logic.
 Let us have a look on IoHandler interface

 ```java
 public interface IoHandler {